RetroAchievements/docs/docs/general/teams/devquest-team.md

 ### Which Quests can "Stack" ?

 - DQ2: Retro Renovator and DQ13: complete.me - As long as the actions required are distinct, a developer could do both of these for a single game.
 - DQ14: Laudable Leaderboards could stack with DQ2: Retro Renovator and/or DQ13: complete me.
-The action of adding leaderboards is a difference action from either of those maintenance quests.
+The action of adding leaderboards is a different action from either of those maintenance quests.
 - DQ4: Veteran Developer, DQ15: Console Conqueror, and DQ20: Genre and Subgenre Conquerors overlap with everything.
 Pretend all other DevQuests do not know about these quests.

 #### Supplemental Guidance: Things that may not stack